 Perivolos and Perissa (Black Beach)

 Probably the most beautiful beach of Santorini.
 It is located near a fisherman village under the same name.
 The lunar scenery is highlighted by the strange white rocks and their unbelievable formations which you can observe better while you swim and which will give you a surreal feeling.
 Half of the beach is organized, the other half is not, allowing you to relax peacefully and adopt the hippy way of life.

 Located close to Akrotiri, it is the most famous beach on the island, therefore, also the most crowded, partly because it is narrow and small.
 It may be a little difficult to approach but its colors are unique, with many different tones of red and brown.
 What is most noteworthy though, is the breathtaking background of the sheer cliffs which are raised like waves of still lava right above your head.

-A family friendly, lengthy beach with black pebbles and sand where you can enjoy the ample shade of trees; it is even considered as one of the best black sand beaches in the world!
-It offers a wide range of facilities and numerous hotel options.
-You can find manycafes, taverns, beach bars and all kinds of water sport activities and diving centers; even a romantic and cozy cinema where you can watch a movie after the sunset!
-A nice suggestion for adventure seekers would be to hike the path which leads to the mountain’s top (Mesa Vouno), enjoy the amazing view and then visit ancient Thera.
+A family-friendly, long beach with black pebbles and sand where you can enjoy the ample shade of trees; it is even considered as one of the best black sand beaches in the world!
+It offers a wide range of facilities and numerous accommodation options.
+You can find many cafes, taverns, beach bars and all kinds of water sport activities and diving centers; even a romantic and cozy cinema, where you can watch a movie after the sunset!
+A nice suggestion for adventure seekers would be to hike the path which leads to the mountain’s top called Mesa Vouno, enjoy the amazing view and then visit ancient Thera.

 Santorini Semi-private Sailing Trip: Day or Sunset Experience LEARN MORE

 Definitely recommended for families.
 The setting is pretty much the same as in Kamari, but a bit more spacious and calmer, with a few fish taverns and mini markets.
-Also, bear in mind that whereas most of Santorini’s beaches have deep waters, in Monolithos the waters are shallower and the sand is much better for the kids to play with.
-One of the old tomato pulp factories of the island lies there, as well as in Vlychada
+Bear in mind that whereas most of Santorini’s beaches have deep waters, in Monolithos, the waters are shallower and the sand is much better for the kids to play with.
+One of the old tomato pulp factories of the island lies there, as well as in Vlychada.

 Palaia Kameni and Therasia